mimersql/MimerPy/doc/installationguide.rst

 Installation guide
 ******************

-The following section covers how to install Mimerpy on your device.
+The following section covers how to install MimerPy on your device.

 .. _sec-SQL-api:

 Mimer SQL C API
 ------------------------

-Mimerpy requires the `Mimer SQL C API`_.
+MimerPy requires the `Mimer SQL C API`_.
 This is a discrete C API that is included with Mimer.
 To access the SQL C API, Mimer has to be installed on your device.
 It can be downloaded and installed from the `Mimer developer site`_.

-.. note:: Mimerpy is only compatible with Mimer 11.0 or newer.
+.. note:: MimerPy is only compatible with Mimer 11.0 or newer.

 Installing from PyPI
 ------------------------

-Mimerpy can be found at PyPI_.
+MimerPy can be found at PyPI_.

 First make sure your pip is up to date, then download the mimerpy package using the command: